RichardSneyd/auditory-trainer/README.md

 ### Purpose and Benefit

-Whether you're looking to improve your language comprehension skills, refine your musical ear, or undergo auditory therapy, Auditory Trainer provides a versatile and customizable environment for all your auditory training needs.
+Whether you're looking to improve your language comprehension skills, refine your musical ear, or undergo auditory therapy, Auditory Trainer provides a versatile and customizable environment to help you reach your goals.